electronic data capture, biotech research” width=”1200″ height=”400″ />

 Over the years, electronic data capture (EDC) has provided an array of innovations to enhance clinical trials.
 In an industry as time-sensitive as clinical research, these innovations have become indispensable to sponsors and CROs.

 The research consultants at Study Builders were contracted for a Phase 0 exploratory biomarker study.
 For their study build and data management, the sponsor originally selected a basic, lower-cost eClinical solution provided by a Medrio competitor.
 However, upon finding themselves in need of greater efficiency to meet their timeline and data management needs, the sponsor made a significant mid-development decision to migrate their development activity to a solution that they could rapidly deploy without compromising the overall study timeline or exceeding their budget.
-They chose Medrio as this solution, viewing the state-of-the-art innovations of Medrio’s EDC as ideal for the on-time activation of their study.
+They chose Medrio as this solution, viewing the state-of-the-art innovations of Medrio’s EDC system as ideal for the on-time activation of their study.
 As a result, they were able to get the study onto a clear, unobstructed path to success.

 • Short, rigorous Phase 0 study